Abraham J. Briloff Prizes in Ethics

 The Baruch College Faculty Handbook

-From: Jim McCarthy, Interim Provost and Senior Vice President for Academic Affairs
+From: Linda Essig, Provost and Senior Vice President for Academic Affairs

 It is my great pleasure to invite members of the Baruch College faculty to submit their work and that of their students for the Abraham J. Briloff Prizes in Ethics.
 The prizes are funded by a gift from alumnus Charles R. Dreifus (’66, MBA ’73) in honor of Abraham J. Briloff, Emanuel Saxe Distinguished Professor of Accountancy Emeritus.
 The official announcement for both faculty and student prizes appears below.